NethServer/nethserver-cockpit/docs/docs/api/nethserver-firewall-base/objects.md

 - name: must be a non-existing class
 - IpAddress: must be valid ipv4
 - Description: optional description
+- portforwards: optional list of valid portforwards to set host as `DstHost`

 Constraints for `update-host`:

 - name: must be an existing host
 - IpAddress: must be valid ipv4
 - Description: optional description
+- portforwards: optional list of valid portforwards to set host as `DstHost`

 Constraints for `update-host`: